The Off Campus Study Program at NSCAD University enables students to pursue study away from the university under three circumstances:

 - Exchange Study allows students to continue study at one of a number of institutions around the world with whom the university participates in an exchange agreement.
 NSCAD has exchange agreements with more than 70 participating institutions in 13 countries, including the USA schools who participate in the AICAD Mobility Program, and we continue to work to establish new exchange agreements each year.

 - NSCAD Art in Schools Initiative provides a unique opportunity for NSCAD students to spend a semester in South Africa.
 Students will participate as research assistants in a study that examines the effects of “creative learning interventions” on the outcomes of high school learners.
 Studio space will also be provided in the Department of Visual Arts at Stellenbosch University.
-Students will receive up to 15 studio credits for the session (6 credits ARTS 3450 Off Campus Community Service Learning / Internship and 9 credits of ARTS 4000 level ).Applications are now being accepted for the 2017 placements (January and July).
+Students will receive up to 15 studio credits for the session (6 credits ARTS 3450 Off Campus Community Service Learning / Internship and 9 credits of ARTS 4000 level).Applications are now closed for the 2017 placements.
+Next deadline for applications for the 2018 academic year is March 15th, 2017.

 An information session will be held each semester for those interested in pursuing an Off Campus study opportunity.
 Dates to be arranged.